William Zabka: Personal life

 Zabka married his wife, Stacie, in 2008 and they have two children.

 Since returning to his role as Johnny Lawrence, Zabka has started training in karate regularly along with tang soo do.
 He also enjoys spending time outdoors surfing, scuba diving and river rafting.

 Music

-Zabka is a fan of hair metal and is a guitar player himself, a hobby he has had since he was 10 years old.
-He even attended the Dick Grove School of Music in California, where he learned to read music and studied to be a trained session player.
-He has played in a few bands with his friends one of them being named Acoustic Outlaws, where they would play at local festivals.
-In 2019 Zabka played his character Johnny Lawrence’s theme song “Ace Degenerate” live alongside Leo Birenberg and Zach Robinson, in front of a sold out crowd at the Whisky a Go Go.
+Zabka is a fan of hair metal and is a guitar player himself, a hobby he has had since childhood.
+Zabka even attended the Dick Grove School of Music in California, where he learned to read music and studied to be a trained session player.
+Zabka has played in a few bands with his friends one of them being named Acoustic Outlaws, where they would play at local festivals.
+In 2019, Zabka played his character Johnny Lawrence’s theme song "Ace Degenerate" live alongside Leo Birenberg and Zach Robinson, in front of a sold out crowd at the Whisky a Go Go.